-We offer students are students several degree programs:
+We offer students several degree programs:

 - Masters of Science (MS): The MS degree in Chemical and Biochemical Engineering is primarily a degree for students who wish to equip themselves with a more solid foundation of chemical engineering fundamentals and prepare themselves for professional advancement in industry.
 A part-time MS program serves the needs of professional engineers who wish to pursue an MS degree while continuing to work in industry.

 - Masters of Engineering (ME): The new M.E. degree focuses on preparing students in the fundamentals and applications of pharmaceutical engineering and serves New Jersey's many pharmaceutical companies and their employees.
 The M.E. program offers part-time, full-time degree options.

 - The combined Bachelors of Science/Masters of Science (BS/MS) program provides an opportunity for accelerated study and attainment of the Masters degree, building upon the solid foundation laid in the student's undergraduate study.
 Combined BS/ME can also be pursued

 - Master of Business and Science (MBS): The Master of Business and Science (MBS) in Chemical Engineering degree is part of Rutgers' Professional Science Master's programs that brings together master's level study in science, engineering, and math with courses in business and policy.
 It is a combination of an MS in Chemical Engineering and MBA degree.
 The business and policy component of the degree consists of core courses in finance and accounting, marketing, communication and leadership, management of science and technology electives, ethics and a capstone course covering entrepreneurship and intrapreneurship.